Core Track Guardrails-first chapter in core learning path.

 • an ingress manifest change intended for staging

-The change looks harmless in review because each diff is small.
-In practice, the combined blast radius is larger: routing breaks while backend behavior changes at the same time, making rollback and triage slower.
+The pull request looks harmless because each diff is small.
+The incident begins because the change boundary is not.
+Routing breaks while backend behavior changes at the same time, and the team loses a clean rollback path before the investigation even starts.

 What AI Would Propose (Brave Junior)